brazilla-ray/epg/README.md

   <!-- etc. -->
 </div>
 ```
 Nothing too special here, except that I use IDs so that I'll be able to reference the buttons easily in the Javascript.
 Note that for the "add" buttons, I'm using an SVG of the relevant glyph as the content of the button.
-While that will indicate visually what the button does, it won't do much for people using screen readers.
+While that may indicate visually what the button is for, it won't do much for people using screen readers.
 In practice, there should be something to describe what the button does that a screen reader will pick up.[^1]

 [^1]: [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button#accessibility_concerns) has a bit about buttons and accessibility, and there's a good [article](https://www.smashingmagazine.com/2021/05/accessible-svg-patterns-comparison/#basic-alternative-descriptions-using-the-svg-tag) by [Carrie Fisher](https://cariefisher.com/) on [Smashing Magazine](https://www.smashingmagazine.com/2021/05/accessible-svg-patterns-comparison/) that goes over some options for making SVGs more accessible.